Woman Charged With Animal Cruelty After Emaciated Dog Found Eating Carcass Of Another Dog In New Jersey

 “She’s just a real sweetie.
 She seems to be a little bit afraid of men, because obviously, men have abused her,” Lualler said.

-The owner of the dog, 27-year-old Heather Thistlewood now faces animal cruelty charges.
+The owner of the dog, 27-year-old Heather Thistlewood, now faces animal cruelty charges.
 And the shelter is hoping to find Ruth a good home once she’s ready.

 “She’s going to make someone a wonderful pet,” Lualler said.